-Keywords: location choice, joint determination of migration and house prices, spatiotemporal impulse responses, land-use deregulation, counterfactual exercise, population allocation, productivity and land supply shocks, California, Texas and Florida.
+Keywords: location choice, joint determination of migration flows and house prices, spatiotemporal impulse response analysis, land-use deregulation, population allocation, productivity and land supply shocks, California, Texas and Florida.

-\We are grateful to Alexander Chudik and Ron Smith, an anonymous referee and the Editor for helpful comments.
+\We are grateful to Alexander Chudik and Ron Smith, an anonymous referee and the Editor (Jeffrey Zabel) for helpful comments.
 This paper was previously circulated under the title of "Land Use Regulations, Migration and Rising House Price Dispersion in the U.S.."